EVENING WORSHIP SERVICE

 OUR PREPARATION FOR WORSHIP

-Prelude — As the instruments play, let us prepare ourselves for worship as we enter into the presence of the Lord.
-Take time to read the “Puritan Prayer” on the back of the bulletin in preparation for worship, and the Silent Prayer here in the order of worship.
+Prelude —As the instruments play, let us prepare ourselves for worship as we enter into the presence of the Lord.

 OUR ADORATION OF GOD